Solvers

 • direct numerical simulation and large-eddy simulation of turbulent flows

-• This solver employs low-dissipation numerics
+• low-dissipation numerics

 2. charLES-M